 LIFO Explained: Meaning, Formula, Example & Key Advantages

-What Does LIFO Mean?
+What Does LIFO in Inventory Management Mean?

 LIFO (Last In, First Out) is an inventory valuation method where the most recently purchased or produced items are sold first.